rpensch/genome_analysis/wiki.md

 ## Analyses

+### Goals and Hypotheses

+As mentioned previously in the project plan, the goal of this project is to reproduce the analyses and results of the paper "RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant *Enterococcus faecium* during growth in human serum” (2017) by Xinglin Zhang et al..
+This means preprocessing of the available reads which will then be used to generate a de novo assembly.
+This assembly will be evaluated and should be of high quality in order to be able proceed with the following analyses successfully.
+Since the authors managed to produce a good assembly and available softwares are very good and efficient, I expect there to be no problems with this step.
+After evaluation of the assembly, structural and functional annotation will be performed and synteny compared with a closely related genome.
+In order to do the later, BLAST will be used for a homology search to find a suitable species.
+Since the authors of the paper mention *Enterococcus faecalis* as the cause of infections similar to *E. faecium*, it might be an interesting option to look at if it comes up as a relevant hit in the results of the search.
+Then, RNA reads of both BH and human serum growth conditions will be preprocessed if necessary and aligned to the assembly.
+RNA reads aligned to the different features will be counted and finally differential expression analysis will be performed.
+If all the steps are successfull this should result in similar findings as in the paper which means the discovery of a strongly differentially expressed gene cluster involved in the biosynthesis of purine.

 ### 1 Reads Quality Control

 Quality control of Illumina raw sequence data was carried out with FastQC.
 This program provides a quick and simple qulaity check and gives an overview about basic statistics, per base sequence quality, sequence content, GC-content and N-content, per sequence GC-content, sequence length distribution, sequence duplication levels, overrepresented sequences and Kmer-content.

 For both genomic Illumina read files, the quality checks came back very good, there do not seem to be any problems with low quality.
 According to the results of this quality control with FastQC, preprocessing of the data is not necessary.
-Trimming will be performed for learning purposes but the untrimmed reads will be used in further analyses.
-There are no problems expected in further analyses that correlate with the quality of the reads.
+Trimming will be performed for learning purposes anyway but the untrimmed reads will be used in further analyses.
+There are no problems expected that correlate with the quality of the reads.

 FastQC did raise several warnings for all RNA sequencing data files on the other hand.
 The categories sequence duplication levels and overrepresented sequences produced failures in almost all the files as well as per base sequence content and per base GC content.
 Sequence length distributions and per tile sequence quality seemed to cause problems multiple times too.
 These warnings can mostly be explained simply by the nature of RNA sequencing data.
 It is, for example, expected that some transcripts occur more often than others which can lead to warnings for duplication levels and overrepresented sequences meaning that this does not actually pose a problem to the analysis.
 The length of RNA transcripts varies as well, so it is entirely normal that the sequence length distribution varies.
 Per base GC content and per base sequence content are prone to be biased by the overrepresented sequences in our data, so this is nothing to worry about either.
 Lastly, the FastQC manual suggests that warnings for per tile sequence quality can be ignored if they only seem to affect a very small number of tiles which is the case here.
 So, all in all the quality of the RNA sequencing data seems to be fine and should not cause problems further down the line which means that no further preprocessing is to be conducted.